 have questions, if you think I have made a mistake somewhere or simply

 if you want to thank me for this!
-Have fun styling your ListView
+Have fun styling your ListViews!

 'Dev > Android' 카테고리의 다른 글